 - Meclizine HCI

-As with all medications take some time to read the side effects, consult your health professional for proper usage and risks and follow the necessary usage guidelines.
+As with all medications, take some time to read the side effects, consult your health professional about proper usage and risks, and follow the necessary usage guidelines.

 Kwells helps prevent seasickness when fishing

-Kwells for me has been a real game-changer.
-Taking 2 Kwells pills 30 minutes prior to venturing out to sea has completely changed my outlook on boating.
+Kwells, for me, has been really helpful over the years.
+Taking 2 Kwells 30 minutes before venturing out to sea has wholly changed my boating experience.
 I have now had countless trips with kwells without any seasickness.
 There has only been the very odd occasion where I felt mild nausea.
-To improve my percentages I also made sure that I applied the general ways to avoid seasickness documented below.
+To improve my percentages, I also made sure that I applied the general ways to avoid seasickness, as documented below.
 I really recommend it to anyone who suffers motion or seasickness.

 Travel Sickness Gel

-Developed locally, The Green Dispensary Travel Sickness Gel was developed as a replacement for a patch medication previously available in Australia.
+The Green Dispensary Travel Sickness Gel was developed locally to replace a patch medication previously available in Australia.
 The Green Dispensary Travel Sickness Gel is fast-acting, easy to use and OK for adults and children.
-Travel Sickness Gel is readily absorbed through the skin and is supplied in an easy to use topical syringe.
-For quick absorption, simply apply gel behind the ear.
+Travel Sickness Gel is readily absorbed through the skin and is supplied in an easy-to-use topical syringe.
+For quick absorption, apply gel behind the ear.
 It will start to work in as little as ten minutes and helps to provide 8 to 12 hours of control over the symptoms of motion sickness, including seasickness.

 In our experience, this gel has worked well and helped prevent nausea.
 I often use it whenever fishing offshore.
-It costs $19.99 however postage was $17.50 which was very steep.
+After using this gel, I always suffer from a very dry mouth, but it’s nothing too bad and does help greatly with sea sickness.

 Travacalm helps prevent seasickness when fishing

-For this, I’m talking about the original Travacalm in the white and blue box.
-Not the other versions which are more ginger supplements.
-I have taken traval calm original in exactly the same fashion as Kwells 2 pills 30 minutes prior to hitting the water.
-However, Travel calm didn’t really do anything to help my seasickness.
-In fact, I can vividly recall the taste of throwing up travel calm on many occasions which weren’t pleasant.
+I’m talking about the original Travacalm in the white and blue box for this.
+This is not the case with the other versions, which are more ginger supplements.
+I have taken Trava Calm Original in exactly the same fashion as Kwells 2 pills 30 minutes before hitting the water.
+However, Travel Calm didn’t really do anything to help my seasickness.
+In fact, I can vividly recall the taste of throwing up travel calm on many occasions, which weren’t pleasant.
 I do know others who have used it and had great success with both motion sickness and drowsiness.
-So might be one for you to test and see how it works for you.
+So, it might be one for you to test and see how it works for you.

 Avomine helps prevent seasickness when fishing

-Avomine is small circular tablet often used by those in the Navy.
+Avomine is a small circular tablet often used by those in the Navy.
 These are known to make you quite drowsy so you generally take one tablet the night before going out to sea.
 These can be purchased directly from the chemist without a medical prescription.
 These are known to be great for seasickness, dizziness and vertigo but are also used for those suffering from high anxiety.
-Personally, I haven’t used these but wanted to mention it as AI know others who have used them to great effect.
+I haven’t used these, but I wanted to mention it as I know others who have used them effectively.

 Meclizine HCI 25 helps prevent seasickness when fishing

-Meclizine HCI 25 is very highly rated by many professional fishing operators that I work with.
+Meclizine HCI 25 is highly rated by many professional fishing operators I work with.
 Many of the major cruise ships in Australia hand these pills out to travellers who suffer from seasickness during one of the cruises.
-I have several fishing friends who use these religiously after an experience on a cruise ship.
+Several fishing friends use these religiously after an experience on a cruise ship.
 Their words are there is nothing that provides the same results.
-The only catch here is that it’s not readily available over the shelf in Australia but however can be purchased online even on eBay.
+The only catch here is that it’s not readily available over the shelf in Australia but can be purchased online, even on eBay.

 How to prevent Seasickness with Alternative therapies

 There are also some very interesting alternative therapies available for motion sickness.
-After years of experimenting with them, I’m still not quite sure just how effective they are.
+After years of experimenting with them, I’m still unsure just how effective they are.

 - Anti Nausea wristbands